isaacs/actual-request-url/README.md

 Give it a request (either node http/https server request, or a fetch.Request lookalike).

 Returns a URL object if it could be parsed, otherwise null.
+(If it returns `null`, you _probably_ should reply with a 4xx error of some sort.)

 ### `getProto(req) => string`